caillotantoine/gettingstartedgdb/README.md

 ignore <ID> 4
 r
 ```
-The breakpoint has been iognored 4 times and we can now see how fibonacci's function behave at N=4.
+The breakpoint has been ignored 4 times and we can now see how fibonacci's function behave at N=4.

 > If the program was already running, `ignore` will step through the breakpoint for the N next times.